jcarenza/allisoncarenza/src/posts/a-st-louis-wedding-allison-carenza-photography.md

 ---
 title: 'A St. Louis wedding'
 description: '<p>Just a short drive apart.
-That&#8217;s how Kelly and Tommy lived when they were in college at MU.
+That&apos;s how Kelly and Tommy lived when they were in college at MU.
 Just a [&hellip;]</p>
 '
 publishDate: 'Jul 27, 2012'
 author: 'Allison Carenza'
 heroImage: '/media/kjw20.jpg'
 alt: 'A St. Louis wedding'
 slug: 'a-st-louis-wedding-allison-carenza-photography'
-category: ['Weddings Photos']
+category: ['Wedding Photos']
 tags: ['Wedding Photography','Wedding Photography Kansas City','Wedding Pictures']
 ---

 <p style="text-align: center;">
 <p style="text-align: center;">Just a short drive apart.
-That&#8217;s how Kelly and Tommy lived when they were in college at MU.
+That&apos;s how Kelly and Tommy lived when they were in college at MU.
 Just a short drive apart.
-Maybe a couple of miles, but their paths didn&#8217;t cross in college, it wasn&#8217;t until they were back home in the city they love, St. Louis, that they met.
-It was a mutual friend that introduced them, the sparks flew, but nothing came of it, and again the timing just wasn&#8217;t right.
-But the universe was determined to bring these two together, so month later on halloween when Kelly was dressed as a naughty and irresistible devil, Tommy decided this time he wasn&#8217;t going to let her go.
-And he didn&#8217;t.</p>
+Maybe a couple of miles, but their paths didn&apos;t cross in college, it wasn&apos;t until they were back home in the city they love, St. Louis, that they met.
+It was a mutual friend that introduced them, the sparks flew, but nothing came of it, and again the timing just wasn&apos;t right.
+But the universe was determined to bring these two together, so month later on halloween when Kelly was dressed as a naughty and irresistible devil, Tommy decided this time he wasn&apos;t going to let her go.
+And he didn&apos;t.</p>
 <p style="text-align: center;">Their love is easy, and perfect.
 The perfect pair at the perfect time.</p>
 <p style="text-align: center;">
 <p style="text-align: center;"><img class="aligncenter size-full wp-image-4207" title="kjw20" src="/media/kjw20.jpg" alt="" width="930" height="680" srcset="/media/kjw20.jpg 930w, /media/kjw20-300x219.jpg 300w, /media/kjw20-768x562.jpg 768w" sizes="(max-width: 930px) 100vw, 930px" /></p>